microsoft/rag-experiment-accelerator/README.md

 }
 ```

-If you are using another model than `text-embedding-ada-002`, you can specify the dimension of the model in the `dimension` field; for example:
+If you are using a model other than `text-embedding-ada-002`, you must specify the corresponding dimension for the model in the `dimension` field; for example:

 ```json
 {